financeros/capterra/README.md

 - Checks if IP address is valid (i.e. IP appears at most 10 times)
 - Checks if Duplicate Click exists for period
 - If Duplicate Click doesn't exist, adds click to result set
-- If Duplicate Click exists, compares click amounts and keeps more expensive click in result set
+- If Duplicate Click exists, compares click amounts for similar IP and only adds the more expensive click to result set
-- Add new click if not existing, else compare click amount and keep higher of two clicks
+- Concatenates array of result set for all one-hour periods
-- Produces a resultset.json for each IP within each one-hour periods
+- Produces a resultset.json file from resultset array
 - Stores resultset.json in root folder 'code_output'
 ### Additional Web App Features
 - Allows view of clicks per period